dongremayur777/3_Bit_Wallace_Multiplier/README.md

 ## Schematic_Model

+The Mixed Signal Circuit is made up of Two Parts Digital and Analog.
+In this case the Wallace Model is Digital Part and the ADC DAC Bridge is Analog Part in the Schematic.

 <img width="1346" alt="Screenshot 2022-03-07 at 8 04 00 PM" src="https://user-images.githubusercontent.com/59500283/157094037-2ddcece6-f239-4c77-9935-6e3b7d5460d0.png">

 After Drawing the Schematic we generate a netlist and then we use a KICAD to NGSPICE Converter